Our recent endeavours at producing displays

 rectangles are used.

-and place at different heights.
+and placed at different heights.
 The largest deck was used,

 on the base of the stand, to create a planted ampitheatre